ncl-iot-team/csc8110/README.md

 3. Setup remote connection (Choose either one)
     * A. Remote connection via SSH
+      * You can use any SSH clients.
+E.g. WSL, Putty, etc.
       * Copy the SSH command.
 This is different per account
-      * If you are using SSH, you can copy this to your terminal and you will access the VM
+      * Copy this to your terminal and you will access the VM
       * ![image](https://user-images.githubusercontent.com/7325740/193309309-facb4716-14e6-4130-ad97-fe5ac3c4b396.png)
     * B. Remote connenction via X2Go
       * Do the same step as 3A